brcbanner/takeaway-db-system/DOC.md

 ## 1. CONCEPTUAL DESIGN

 ### 1.1 Sample Owner Request
-A chain of takeaway sandwich _shops_, which has _locations_ in the main cities of Italy, needs a well-organized database to handle information about customers, orders, workers, inventory, and shops.
+A chain of takeaway sandwich _shops_, which has _locations_ in the main cities of Italy, needs a well-organized database to handle information about customers, orders, workers, inventory, and _shops_.

 For each customer, their personal information is recorded, including first name, last name, age, email, tax code, phone number, _address_, and possibly the _floor_.